NIASKAA/algorPractices/questions/css-questions.md

 * Explain how a browser determines what elements match a CSS selector. -From my understanding is that browser will match the select from the rightmost to the left.
 The shorter the selector, the faster the browser will match the element with the right selector-

-* Describe pseudo-elements and discuss what they are used for. -It is a keyboard to add in a selector that lets you style a specific part of the element-
+* Describe pseudo-elements and discuss what they are used for. -It is a keyword to add in a selector that lets you style a specific part of the element-

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. -So basically the box model will tell you how much space a block level element takes up, it will also tell you if there are any overlap things and all the dimensions in the element-